heatcrypto/coin-registry/README.md

 # coin-registry
-Registry of coin and token information for use in HEAT wallet platform.
+Registry of coin and token information for use in HEAT mobile wallet platform.

 Provides information on coins and tokens, included are: